carleyandelin/startup2024/README.md

 ## Service Deliverable

 This deliverable demonstrates converting the JavaScript application into a web application by implementing a web service that listens on a network port for HTTP requests.

+## Login Deliverable

+This deliverable demonstrates authenticating users and storing credentials and authentication tokens in MongoDB.